 The Australian Government maintains jurisdiction over road vehicles up to the point of first supply to the Australian market (i.e. manufacture or importation).
 Once a vehicle has been supplied to the market, it is “in-service”.
 State and Territory Governments are responsible for continued regulation after this point (e.g. vehicle registration, roadworthiness and the approval of modifications to vehicles in-service).

-The Road Vehicle Standards legislation has passed Parliament and will commence 12 months after receiving Royal Assent.
+The Road Vehicle Standards legislation has passed Parliament and received Royal Assent on 10 December 2018.
 The Road Vehicle Standards legislation will deliver a modernised regulatory framework that increases community and environmental safety, provides greater choice for consumers and removes unnecessary red tape on businesses.
+The main provisions of the Road Vehicle Standards Act 2018 will come into effect on 10 December 2019.
 A new website to support administration of the Road Vehicle Standards legislation is currently under construction.

 The Department assists the Australian Competition and Consumer Commission in monitoring road vehicle recalls.
 This includes considering the need for a recall, monitoring the progresses of announced recalls and providing advice to the ACCC and suppliers conducting a recall.
 This page provides information for consumers, manufacturers and suppliers in relation to the Department’s involvement in road vehicle recalls.